Steering my own ship as opposed to being a crew member – why freelance works

 That’s been difficult to reconcile, because I genuinely care about purpose-led work and thought those spaces would naturally align better with how I work.
 But even in those settings, if the underlying structure, communication style, or expectations don’t fit how your mind operates, it can still lead to misunderstanding and conflict.

 It’s made me realise that good values on paper don’t always translate into inclusive practice in reality.
 And for me, it reinforced how important it is to work in environments where difference is not just accepted in principle, but genuinely understood and accommodated in day-to-day life.
+I can adapt and do, frequently, but that is an immense strain as is reinventing myself time and time again.
+There needs to be more support for genuinely motivated and hyper-focused ADHD people than for those who are inattentive.

-• What are some of the myths or misconceptions about neurodivergence that you would love to challenge?
+What are some of the myths or misconceptions about neurodivergence that you would love to challenge?

 One of the biggest myths I’d love to challenge is that neurodivergence is just about deficits — what someone can’t do, rather than how they think, feel, and operate differently.
 There’s often an assumption that it’s only about struggle, when in reality there are also huge strengths that come with it, like creativity, hyperfocus, instinct, pattern recognition, and the ability to think differently under pressure.

-I also think there’s a misunderstanding that neurodivergent people are either high-functioning or not, when in reality it’s much more fluid than that.
+I also think there’s a misunderstanding that neurodivergent people are either high-functioning or not, when in reality, it’s much more fluid than that.
 Someone can appear very capable in crisis, creative work, or areas of interest, and still struggle deeply with routine, planning, or environments that don’t suit them.

 Another myth is that it’s obvious or easy to spot.
 Especially for women, a lot of neurodivergence is missed because it can show up as masking, people-pleasing, being quiet, or just being labelled as “shy,” “awkward,” or “too sensitive.”